Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 1. For a certificate to be mis-issued and not eventually published: two trusted parties must collude and all verifiers that observed the certificate must be stateless
-2. Violations of the transparency guarantee must have a high potential for after-the-fact detection by stateful verifiers.
+2. For a certificate to be accepted after it has been revoked: one trusted party must misbehave.
+3. Regardless of the behavior of trusted parties, any stateful verifier that accepted a certificate that was revoked or not publicly logged must be able to detect this violation after-the-fact.
-3. It must be reasonably efficient for site operators to audit all trusted Certificate Authorities for mis-issuances affecting their domain names.
+4. It must be reasonably efficient for Site Operators to audit all trusted Certificate Authorities for mis-issuances affecting their domain names and IP addresses.
-4. The system must not have any single points of failure, other than those in the web PKI as it exists today.
+5. The system must not have any single points of failure, other than those in the web PKI as it exists today.
-5. End-users must be able to connect to a server without having immediate connectivity to third-party services.
+6. Clients must be able to connect to a server without having immediate connectivity to third-party services.
-6. The domain names of websites visited by the end-user must not be leaked, other than how they are in the web PKI as it exists today.
+7. The domain names and/or IP addresses of websites visited by a client must not be leaked, other than how they are in the web PKI as it exists today.
-7. The system must be reasonable for non-browser user agents to deploy.
+8. The system must be reasonable for non-browser user agents to deploy.
-8. The system must have a reasonable path to scale indefinitely.
+9. The system must have a reasonable path to scale indefinitely.

 These requirements and their main consequences are discussed in more detail in the following subsection.